MGS-Developers/mgs-mun/src/markdown/delegates/dress.md

 The dress code for MGSMUN 2021 is formal.

-### Suggestions for Male Delegates
+### Suggested attire
 - Suits
+- Dresses
 - Blazers
+- Skirts
+- Smart Blouses or Shirts
 - Smart Trousers
 - Ties
-- Smart Shoes

-### Suggestions for Female Delegates
-- Suits
-- Dresses
-- Skirts
-- Smart Blouses or Shirts
 - Smart Shoes

 ### Please do not wear...